How to Heal From Past Experiences: Trauma and Your Nervous System

 What Trauma Really Is (nervous system imprints + meaning)

-Here’s a simple way to think about it: When an overwhelming experience happens, certain things can take place inside of us that make the impact of that experience more “sticky”.
+Here’s a simple way to think about it: When an overwhelming experience happens, certain things can take place inside of us that make the impact of that experience much more “sticky”.
 Here’s how it works:

-For example, if in your past someone was emotionally abusive to you, and their yelling caused a high-impact emotion to be felt inside of you, if while it was happening you gave meaning to the experience by thinking things like, “I’m not good enough,” or “Speaking up isn’t safe”, that could form a deep-seated belief in your subconscious mind, causing similar experiences in the future to re-trigger those same feelings and thoughts about yourself, causing you to act in ways that reinforce the negative beliefs you hold.
+For example, if in your past someone was emotionally abusive to you, and their yelling caused a high-impact emotion to be felt inside of you, if while it was happening you gave meaning to the experience by thinking things like, “I’m not good enough,” or “Speaking up isn’t safe”, that could form a deep-seated belief in your subconscious mind, causing similar experiences in the future to re-trigger those same feelings and thoughts about yourself, which could then cause you to act in ways that reinforce the negative beliefs you hold.

 When we “link” meaning (how patterns generalize)

-For example, when I was just out of high school, I went travelling with a friend, but one day I got a call that shook my world… My Dad told me that a friend of mine had been killed in a car accident.
-I flew back to my hometown immediately for the funeral, but without realizing it back then, that experience changed me.
+For example, when I was just out of high school, I went travelling with a friend, but one day I got a call that completely shook my world… My Dad told me that a friend of mine had been killed in a car accident.
+I flew back to my hometown immediately for the funeral, but without realizing it back then, that experience had changed me.

-For a very long time afterward, whenever I thought about leaving my hometown, I was terrified that something bad was going to happen.
+For a very long time afterward, whenever I thought about leaving my hometown, I was terrified that something “bad” was going to happen.
 While still living at home at the time, I remember whenever a family member would leave the house, I’d feel a sense of panic, like someone was going to die.

 I’d planned to keep travelling after high school, but I was suddenly scared to do so – it halted a lot of my plans to travel and live in other locations.
 I just couldn’t leave.